Zacharyprime/Botball-Gyroscope/README.md

 *arc(leftWheelSpeed, rightWheelSpeed, angle)* - Arcs the robot by setting the wheels at the specified speed until the controller has rotated the angle specified.
 This can also be used as a more versitile turn function.

 *drive(speed, time)* - Drives in a straight line using the gyroscope and tries to keep the wheels up to the speed specified for the amount of time specified.

+**Issues/Bugs:**

+-The Wallaby must have the screen facing up for this library to work (Z-axis readings only).
+This will be fixed soon.